bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 ***

 ### Save Encrypted Auth File
-> Note that this function does not work in HTML5 or UWP.
-This is a limitation of Godot
 ```python
 Firebase.Auth.save_auth(auth)
 ```

-This function is used to store the returned auth data after logging in to an encrypted file on the device.
+This function is used to store the returned auth data after logging in to an encrypted file on any device.
 This file can be used to keep a user signed in and not force them to login every time they open the application.
-This uses the OS of the device to secure the file with a password.
+This uses the `apiKey` configured in your `.env` file to secure the auth file with a password.

 <p align="right"><a href="#contents-on-this-page">Back</a></p>